maanlamp/prototype-extensions/README.md

 - The [#️⃣](#example_method) Emoji is an anchor to link to this part of the documentation (aka what you're reading right now! 😱).
 - The [</>](#example_method) symbol links to the place where the method is declared in the source code (not the compiled code).

+I don't use TypeScript for this project (yet?), so the types aren't enforced.
+It's just for clarity.

 ## Extended Prototypes

 ### String